Sunnova Energy International Inc. (NOVA): Skating on Thin Ice? We Know the Answer

 NOVA’s Market Performance

-NOVA stocks went down by -0.66% for the week, with a monthly drop of -11.62% and a quarterly performance of -53.63%, while its annual performance rate touched -56.91%.
-The volatility ratio for the week stands at 11.92% while the volatility levels for the past 30 days are set at 9.85% for Sunnova Energy International Inc..
-The simple moving average for the period of the last 20 days is 1.13% for NOVA stocks with a simple moving average of -43.82% for the last 200 days.
+NOVA stocks went up by 26.97% for the week, with a monthly jump of 13.59% and a quarterly performance of -44.87%, while its annual performance rate touched -57.95%.
+The volatility ratio for the week stands at 11.98% while the volatility levels for the past 30 days are set at 9.24% for Sunnova Energy International Inc..
+The simple moving average for the period of the last 20 days is 13.12% for NOVA stocks with a simple moving average of -37.04% for the last 200 days.

 Analysts’ Opinion of NOVA